About Us

 Voices of the Land is an expansion on Voices of Amiskwaciy, which was developed by the Edmonton Public Library (EPL) in consultation and collaboration with Indigenous communities and individuals in Edmonton.

 We will continue to work together to gather and showcase stories that can support learning, understanding and celebration of Indigenous Peoples throughout Alberta and beyond.
-This site will constantly live, grow, and change as the community deems necessary.
+This site will -constantly live, grow, and change as the community deems necessary.

 The values that underpin this initiative were formed through several community discussions and consultations, including a pipe ceremony led by Elder Wilson Bearhead that began the Voices of Amiskwaciy project.
 These values continue to guide Voices of the Land as it expands and grows.
 The process has been fluid and responsive to community feedback.
 This includes all development aspects of the website, programming, outreach and communications with Indigenous communities.
 With this guidance from Indigenous communities, this digital public space provides open access, tells stories that Indigenous people choose to tell.